sukanta-skr3kor/Edge-ML-Framework/README.md

 # Edge-ML-Framework
-Its a Edge ML platform
+Its an Edge ML platform based on ML Dot Net library.